C H U R C H R E F O R M S E R I E S

 Therefore, Judahites and their brethren killed Jesus, and these Hebrews no longer exist as a people.

 “…the Judahites, who both killed the Lord Jesus and the prophets, and drove us out.
-They are not pleasing to God, but hostile to all men…” 1 Thess 2: 14,15
+They are not pleasing to God, but hostile to all men…” 1 Thessalonians 2: 14,15

 Hence, to paranoid Jews who see anti-Jewish conspiracy everywhere, and are constantly accusing us Christians of supposedly accusing them of killing Christ, we say you should chill now.
 You’re off the hook.
 You did not kill our Lord.